cadu-miranda/esp-32-basic-monitor/README.md

-# ESP32 Basic Monitor (v.0.1.8.2@alpha)
+# ESP32 Basic Monitor (v.0.1.10.15@alpha)

-## A very first approach to control ESP-32 remotely.
+## A very first approach to control ESP-32 remotely

 With this project, you can perform:

 - Digital Read / Write -> Light up an LED or read the state of a button;
-- Analog Read / PWM Output -> Read a potenciometer/trimpot value or mudule an LED pulse width;
+- Analog Read / PWM Output -> Read a potenciometer/trimpot value or mudule n LED pulse width;
 - Sensor Read (DHT11, BMP280, LDR and much more).

 ### To run the API / ESP-32 code, open a new PlatformIO CLI in the project root folder and type: